NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

 ```
 Add the Autoguard's PII endpoint in the parameters section of autoguard config.

-One of the advanced configs is matching score which determine whether the guardrail will mask the entity in text or not.
+One of the advanced configs is matching score which is a threshold that determines whether the guardrail will mask the entity in text or not.

 Another config is contextual rules which determine when PII redaction will be active, PII redaction will take place only when one of the contextual rule will be satisfied.